 Special to Us: Sitdown Sitcom

 In this weekly event, the dorm watches a few episodes from a sitcom chosen by the residents.
-Previous series have included "Parks and Recreation," "The Office," and "The Good Place."
+Previous series have included "Parks and Recreation," "The Office," "New Girl," and "The Good Place."
 Have a series you want to see at Sitdown Sitcom?
 Reach out to your local Social Chair!

 Woo-Shep Olympics - Each year, Willard competes in the Woo-Shep Olympics against our friendly rivals, Shepard Residential College!
 May the best Residental College win...